Kandali Festival

 Kandali Festival is a festival held by the Rung tribe of the Pithoragarh district of Uttarakhand state in India.
 This festival coincides with the blooming of the Kandali plant, which flowers once every twelve years.
 It is held in the Chaundas Valley between August and October.
 It celebrates the defeat of Zorawar Singh's army, which attacked this area from Ladakh in 1841.

-The Ritual

-Folklore says that soldiers returning along the Kali River looted the villages on the way, hiding in the Kangdali plants.
-The women resisted them, destroying the Kangdali plants.
-This is re-enacted during the festival.

-Another tale tells of a boy who died after applying the paste of the root from a shrub known as Kan-Dali on his wound.
-Enraged, his mother cursed the shrub and ordered the Rung women to pull up the root of the Kan-Dali plant off its ground upon reaching its full bloom, which happens once in twelve years.